 Launched nationally in 2010, Dwolla offered merchants and consumers an online and mobile alternative to expensive card networks.
 Since then, the company has evolved and expanded its technology to meet the challenges of its customers, introducing innovations in real-time payments, frictionless bank transfers, and tokenization.
 Following the 2011 release of its first publicly available API, the company introduced its White Label API in 2015.
 In 2017, white label became one of the features of the Access API.
 The Access API connects third-party applications to the U.S. banking infrastructure.

 Many of our customers are fast growing technology companies around the country.
-Our financial backing is provided by Union Square Ventures, but our roots (and headquarters) remain in Des Moines, Iowa.
+Our financial backing is provided by Union Square Ventures, and others, but our roots (and headquarters) remain in Des Moines, Iowa.
 You should check it out some time.